by rotation

 “Thanks, it’s a rental” is a phrase you’re likely to hear a lot more of in the future.
 Where once the idea of borrowing somebody else’s clothes — and not just anybody’s, but a stranger’s — would have seemed weird, today the fashion rental industry is thriving, with an increasing number of savvy shoppers signing up to a wave of exciting new services, and their sustainable credentials, in droves.

 In a world where we rent out other people’s homes, borrow their dogs, drive their cars and share their workspaces, it seems only natural that the access economy would eventually reach our wardrobes too.
-The peer-to-peer fashion rental service is a relatively new concept in the UK, with the earliest example, Hurr, launching just six years ago, in 2018.
-But in the past year alone the industry has seen exponential growth.
-According to Drapers, GlobalData forecast that the UK rental market will be worth £2.9 billion by 2029.
+The peer-to-peer fashion rental service is a relatively new concept in the UK, with the earliest example, Hurr, launching just seven years ago, in 2018.
+In the past couple of years alone, however, the industry has seen exponential growth, with GlobalData forecasting that the UK rental market will be worth £2.9 billion by 2029.

 Conversations around sustainability have been bubbling in the fashion industry for a while, and this new mindset, coupled with the uncertainty of the pandemic, has helped spur the trajectory forward.
-When it comes to waste, the UK textile industry is one of the worst offenders, contributing 1.2 billion tonnes of carbon emissions a year.
+When it comes to waste, the UK textile industry is one of the worst offenders, contributing more than 1.5 billion tonnes of carbon emissions each year.
 To put that into context, that’s more than international flights and maritime shipping combined.
 Rental services exist to extend the life cycle of clothes and accessories, and stamp down on fast, throwaway fashion in the process.

 But that’s not to say the fashion rental industry is shaming those who love to shop — in fact, it’s the exact opposite.
 These services give you access to more clothes than you could ever need; they’re simply encouraging a more considered approach to fashion in doing so.
 Tempted?
 These are the big hitters leading the charge.